 Associate Professor in Education

 Telephone:020 7815 5723

-School/Division:Law and Social Sciences / Centre for Education and School Partnerships
+School/Division:Law and Social Sciences / Education

-Martha was lead researcher on a national project, "RE for Real: The future of teaching and learning about religion and belief", led by the Faiths and Civil Society Unit at Goldsmiths, University of London.
-She is currently completing a PhD in beliefs and values in education at VID Specialized University, Oslo.
-Other research projects include a focus on educational policy and intercultural education.
+Martha was lead researcher on a national project, RE for Real: The future of teaching and learning about religion and belief, led by the Faiths and Civil Society Unit at Goldsmiths, University of London.
+In 2020, she completed a PhD at VID Specialized University, Oslo entitled Teaching and Learning about Religion and Worldviews in English Schools: Religion and Worldview Literacy.
+Other research projects include a focus on educational policy and practice and intercultural education.

 - Doctoral Fellow of the Faiths & Civil Society Unit, Goldsmiths, University of London

 - Member of the Faiths & Beliefs Forum's Expert Education Panel

 - Member of BSA Sociology of Religion study group (SocRel)